Jennifer Kuehl

 Ruoshi Yuan

-Ruoshi Yuan is currently a postdoc researcher in the Arkin lab at UC Berkeley/LBNL.
+Ruoshi Yuan was a postdoc researcher in the Arkin lab at UC Berkeley/LBNL.
 He obtained his PhD in 2016 at Shanghai Jiao Tong University, China, supervised by Dr. Ping Ao.
 Then he did postdoctoral research at Harvard Medical School with Dr. Johan Paulsson.
 Ruoshi’s research interests include stochastic and nonlinear dynamics, mathematical modeling of biological phenomena, microbial interactions, complex diseases, and synthetic biology.
 Besides theory, he also works on high-throughput microfluidic experiments to obtain single cell time series data.

 Astrid Terry